 Any voluntary prepayments of the Oramed Note occurring prior to the one-year anniversary of the Oramed Closing Date are required to be paid together with a make-whole amount equal to 50% of the amount of additional interest that would accrue on the principal amount so prepaid under the Oramed Note from the date of such prepayment through and including the maturity date.
 The make-whole amount was waived by Oramed for our voluntary prepayments in March 2024.
 If the Oramed Note is accelerated upon an event of default, we are required to repay the principal amount of the Oramed Note at a mandatory default rate of 125% of such principal amount (together with 100% of accrued and unpaid interest thereon and all other amounts due in respect of the Oramed Note).
 The Oramed Note contains mandatory prepayment provisions requiring us and our subsidiaries to, following the earlier of (x) April 1, 2024, and (y) the date on which the Acceptable Indebtedness (as defined in the Oramed Note) is repaid in full, use 70% of the net cash proceeds of any Cash Sweep Financing (as defined in the Oramed Note) or advance under the ELOCs (as defined in the Oramed Note) to prepay the outstanding principal amount of the Oramed Note (the "Mandatory Prepayment Sweep").
-Following each of the Registered Direct Offering and the receipt of the FSF Deposit, we made a mandatory prepayment of \$9,578,835 and \$7,000,000, respectively, to Oramed, which equals 70% of the net cash proceeds we received from the Registered Direct Offering and the FSF Deposit.
+Following the Registered Direct Offering, we made a mandatory prepayment of \$9,578,835 to Oramed, which equals 70% of the net cash proceeds we received from the Registered Direct Offering.
 Given such payment was not a voluntary prepayment, such prepayment did not trigger the make-whole amount under the Oramed Note.